Mark Haskins: Early career

-Haskins teamed with The Saint to take on BritRage for 4FW Tag TEam Championship in February and lost.
+Haskins teamed with The Saint to take on BritRage for the 4FW Tag Team Championship in February and lost.

 Haskins won an IPW:UK Championship #1 Contendership Battle Royal only to lose to the champion Martin Stone.

-In March he lost a 28 Man Royal Rumble at IPW:UK.
+In March, he lost a 28-man Royal Rumble at IPW:UK.

 Haskins and Bison Smith lost to Kotaro Suzuki and Mitsuharu Misawa at A-Merchandise's Noah vs. UK event.

-Upon making his debut for Irish Whip Wrestling on 6 December 2008, he beat Red Vinny and The Ballymun Bruiser and Vic Viper for the RQW Cruiserweight Championship.
+Upon making his debut for Irish Whip Wrestling on December 6, 2008, he beat Red Vinny, The Ballymun Bruiser and Vic Viper for the RQW Cruiserweight Championship.

 At the beginning of 2009, he lost a 4FW Heavyweight Championship Number One Contendership five-way ladder match.
-On 28 February 2009 he lost Extreme Measures 2009 Tournament and at Premier Promotion lost in the finals of a One Night Tournament.
+On February 28, 2009, he lost the Extreme Measures 2009 Tournament, and at Premier Promotion, he lost in the finals of a one-night tournament.

-On 6 April 2009 Haskins and Mark Sloan won in the PWF Tag Team Championship Tournament for the vacant PWF Tag Team Championship by defeating Roy Knight and Zak Zodiac.
+On April 6, 2009, Haskins and Mark Sloan won the PWF Tag Team Championship Tournament for the vacant PWF Tag Team Championship by defeating Roy Knight and Zak Zodiac.

 He lost the RQW Cruiserweight Championship to the British Eagle only to win it back days later.

-Haskins lost a three-way match for the wXw World Lightweight Championship on 4 July 2009.
+Haskins lost a three-way match for the wXW World Lightweight Championship on July 4, 2009.
 He also won the 2009 Ian Dowland Trophy.

-On his return to Europe from Dragon Gate, he performed at British Allstar Wrestling Alliance losing to Team H8 (Gideon and Jeckel).
+On his return to Europe from Dragon Gate, he performed at the British Allstar Wrestling Alliance, losing to Team H8 (Gideon and Jeckel).

-At All Star Wrestling he lost to Mikey Whiplash for the World Mid-Heavyweight Championship.
+At All-Star Wrestling, he lost to Mikey Whiplash for the World Mid-Heavyweight Championship.
 In the 2011 16 Carat Gold Tournament, Haskins advanced to the quarterfinals before being eliminated by Big Van Walter.